Highest and Lowest Turnout

 Highest and Lowest percentages by party, 1977-present

-Johnson County voter registration is currently near an all time high percentage for registered Democrats and an all time low for No Party voters.
-On June 12 registration peaked at 55.00% Democratic, and bottomed out at 25.64% for No Party.
-The record percentages are due to the presidential caucuses, the primary election, and a county-wide voter registration maintenance mailing.
-The Democratic percentage has dropped and the No Party percentage has grown since the 2020 primary, but both are still beyond previous records going back to 1976.
+Johnson County voter registration was at an all time high percentage for registered Democrats and an all time low for No Party voters on June 12, 2020.
+Registration peaked at 55.00% Democratic, and bottomed out at 25.64% for No Party.
+The record percentages were due to the presidential caucuses, the record turnout primary election, and a county-wide voter registration maintenance mailing.

 While our records are incomplete prior to 1982, the highest No Party registration percentage we can identify is 44.85%, immediately after the 1980 presidential election.
 This is also when Democratic registration was at an all time low at 36.27%.
 No Party registration last led Democratic registration in Johnson County from the 2000 presidential election until the 2004 caucuses.